libhide/webshop/README.md

 WebShop
 =======
 A basic command line based website builder written on Borland's Turbo C++ compiler.
-I built this with a friend (**Skanda Shekhar**) for our Computer Science project back in 12th grade (so, don't judge).
+I built this with my friend **Skanda Shekhar** for our 12th grade Computer Science project (so, don't judge).

 Dependencies
 ------------